Connecticut Sun: Dynastic turmoil (2005–2007)

-In the 2005 off season, the Sun acquired 7'2" (2.18 m) center Margo Dydek.
+In the 2005 offseason, the Sun acquired 7'2" (2.18 m) center Margo Dydek.
 With a dominant post presence, the Sun controlled the Eastern Conference, posting a 26–8 record, the best regular season record for an Eastern Conference team in WNBA history.
 In the playoffs, the Sun flew to the finals, sweeping the Detroit Shock and the Indiana Fever.
-In the 2005 WNBA Finals, the Sun were matched up against an equally dominant Sacramento Monarchs team.
-Also against the Sun's luck, Lindsay Whalen played through the series with injuries.
-The Sun had home-court advantage, but it was of no use; the Sun lost the Finals for the second straight year, 3 games to 1, in the first WNBA Finals played in a best-of-five format.
+In the 2005 WNBA Finals, the Sun were matched up against an equally dominant Sacramento Monarchs team while having to deal with injuries to Lindsay Whalen.
+Despite having home-court advantage, the Sun lost in four games in the first ever best-of-five format WNBA Finals.

 The success of the franchise was rewarded in 2005, when the Sun were selected to host the annual WNBA All-Star Game.
-The All-Star game was arguably the most exciting in WNBA history with the two teams combining for 221 points.
+Sun coach Mike Thibault served as coach for the Eastern Conference, which lost 122-99.
 At the end of the game, Lisa Leslie became the first woman to ever dunk in an All-Star Game.

-In 2006, the Sun would match their 2005 record and it looked like a return trip to the Finals was certain.
-Mike Thibault received the WNBA Coach of the Year Award, and it appeared as if no team could stop the Sun.
-All five starters were named to the WNBA Eastern Conference All-Star team: Katie Douglas, Margo Dydek, Taj McWilliams-Franklin, Nykesha Sales and Lindsay Whalen.
-This feat had never before been achieved in WNBA history.
-In the playoffs, the Sun would quickly sweep the Washington Mystics.
-But in the Eastern Conference Finals, the Sun were upset by the Detroit Shock, 2 games to 1, on the Sun's home floor.
+In 2006, the Sun would match their 2005 record.
+Mike Thibault received the WNBA Coach of the Year Award while all five starters were named to the WNBA Eastern Conference All-Star team: Katie Douglas, Margo Dydek, Taj McWilliams-Franklin, Nykesha Sales and Lindsay Whalen.
+In the playoffs, the Sun beat the Washington Mystics 76–61 in the first game and 68–65 in the second.
+But in the Eastern Conference Finals, the Sun lost to the Detroit Shock 1–3, where Connecticut hosted the last game.

 The Sun stumbled out of the gate in 2007, posting a dismal 5–10 record by late June.
-However, the Sun stormed back into playoff contention by winning 11 of their next 13 games, to finish the regular season at 18–16, good enough to win the #3 seed in the Eastern Conference.
+However, the Sun stormed back into playoff contention by winning 11 of their next 13 games, to finish the regular season at 18–16, enough to win the #3 seed in the Eastern Conference.
 In the playoffs, the Sun faced the Indiana Fever in the first round.
 The Sun came into the series having won all four regular season contests against the Fever.
-In Game 1, despite holding a 17-point lead in the third quarter, the Sun allowed the Fever to force the first triple-overtime game in WNBA playoff history, ending with a 93–88 victory for the Sun.
+In game 1, despite holding a 17-point lead in the third quarter, the Fever raced back to force overtime.
+The game went into three overtimes, the first time it had happened in WNBA playoff history, ending with a 93–88 victory for the Sun.
 However, the Fever would respond by winning the next two games and therefore the series, including a playoff record 22-point come-from-behind win in Game 3.